darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 1. It's important to press the A button to power on the Admiral controller as it's select the default internal mapping of the controller.\
    It will reconnect to BlueRetro after doing so.

+# 14 - Google Stadia Paring Guide

+## 14.1 - First pairing

+1. Boot up BlueRetro and make sure adapter is in inquiry mode (LED pulsing).
+2. Power up the Stadia controller by holding Stadia button + the Y button simultaneously until LED start blinking orange.
+3. LED will blink white once pairing is complete.

+## 14.1 - Troubleshooting

+To reset the controller hold the Stadia button for 10 seconds.

+If you still have troubles with Stadia Controller, check the official [FAQ](https://support.google.com/stadia/answer/13067284) and [troubleshooting tips](https://support.google.com/stadia/answer/9584135) for more instructions.